elenathomson/Visualisations/README.md

 ## Maps

-Maps comparing freedom in the World.
+Two maps comparing the indexes of freedom in the World.
 The idea comes from #TidyTusday project and the data comes from Freedom House and the United Nations.

 [ Here is the code ](Maps_2022_03_TidyTuesday/Map_freedom_index_published.R)